-Median arcuate ligament syndrome (MALS) occurs when the arc-shaped band of tissue in the chest area (median arcuate ligament) presses on, or traps, the artery that supplies blood to the organs in your upper abdomen (celiac artery).
+Median arcuate ligament syndrome (MALS) occurs when the arc-shaped band of tissue in the chest area (median arcuate ligament) presses on the artery that sends blood to the upper abdomen.
+The artery is called the celiac artery.
+MALS can cause stomach pain in some people.

 The location of the median arcuate ligament and celiac artery varies slightly from person to person.
-Typically, the ligament runs across the largest blood vessel in the body (aorta) and sits above the celiac artery without causing problems.
+Typically, the ligament runs across the largest blood vessel in the body (aorta).
+It sits above the celiac artery.
 But sometimes the ligament or artery may be out of place, causing MALS.
 The ligament may also put pressure on the network of nerves surrounding the celiac artery (celiac plexus).

 MALS may occur in anyone, even children.
 Other names for MALS are: